Blog

 While valuable for some enterprise use cases, these benefits come at a price — particularly the last one, as cloud migrations can be expensive.
 Because the Big Data landscape is continuously evolving with new solutions coming on the market all the time, it is a good practice to regularly evaluate the return on investment of those features against the cost of managing an equivalent open source stack.

-This is not to say a controlled and validated environment isn’t a good thing.
-It just might not deliver as much ROI for organizations as it once did.
-Furthermore, one must reevaluate being locked into a bundle vs. having flexibility now that more innovative and impactful technologies are available.
-Specifically, there are a couple of foundational areas where Apache Hadoop has made considerable advancements compared to what you get with the Cloudera implementation of Hadoop, and that's what we will cover next.
+Many enterprises are reevaluating being locked in vs. having flexibility, especially now that more innovative and impactful open source technologies are available.
+Specifically, there are a couple of foundational areas where Apache Hadoop has made considerable advancements compared to what you get with Cloudera.

-Cloudera Manager is an administrative application for the Cloudera Data Platform (CDP).
+Cloudera Manager handles Hadoop administration for the Cloudera Data Platform (CDP).
 It has a web-based user interface and a programmatic API, and is used to provision, configure, manage, and monitor CDP-based Hadoop clusters and associated services.

-Apache Hadoop implementors use Apache Ambari (a project with Hortonworks origins) to accomplish what is offered through Cloudera Manager on CDP Hadoop implementations.
+Apache Hadoop implementors use Apache Ambari (a project started by Hortonworks, which was acquired by Cloudera in 2019) to accomplish what is offered through Cloudera Manager on CDP Hadoop implementations.
 Apache Ambari has a web-based user interface and a programmatic REST API that allows organizations to provision, manage, and administer Hadoop clusters and associated services.

 Cloudera Navigator handles data governance.
 It offers a wide range of features for auditing and compliance, from organization policy creation and tracking to regulatory requirements like GDPR and HIPPA.
 It also includes data lineage tracking to look back upon data transformation and evolution, as well as metadata management for tagging and categorizing data to assist in searching and filtering.